Ready to embark on a fall foliage Vermont road trip you won’t soon forget?

 5-Day Itinerary for a Route 100 Vermont Fall Foliage Road Trip

 We’ll start our Route 100 Vermont fall foliage journey in Southern Vermont, in the little town of Wilmington, and head north on Vermont Route 100 to Newport, just south of the Canadian border.
-This is a five-day road trip, but you can certainly complete it in fewer days, or stretch it for a week or longer.
+This is a five-day road trip, but you can certainly complete it in fewer days or stretch it for a week or longer.

 We recommend doing this road trip in the first or second week of October.
 If you plan on camping, you should know that many Vermont State Park campgrounds close after Indigenous People’s Day (the second Monday in October).

 Psst… Want a one-page version of this Route 100 itinerary?
-Sign up for our Vermont newsletter and we’ll send you a copy that you can download and/or print!
+Sign up for our Vermont newsletter, and we’ll send you a copy that you can download and/or print!

 Day 1: Wilmington, Vermont

-It’s no secret that Wilmington is one of my favorite Vermont towns, perhaps because the lakes and mountains are so accessible here.
 Just south of the village is the beautiful Lake Whitingham, also known as Harriman Reservoir.
 Covering more than 2,000 acres, Lake Whitingham is the largest lake in Southern Vermont.

 The picnic areas that surround the lake are free to use, and there are lots of great vantage points for capturing the beautiful fall colors reflected in the water.
 Head to Lake Whitingham early in the morning so you can capture the water when it is calm.

 After you spend some time at the lake, head back into downtown Wilmington for a little meandering.
 The town itself is small, with only 2,000 full-time residents.
 You’ll find a lovely, walkable Main Street, cute stores, and plenty of restaurants.
-We love browsing in Bartleby’s Books, the 1836 Country Store, and Red Fox Shop.
+We love browsing Bartleby’s Books, the 1836 Country Store, and Red Fox Shop.

 Where to Eat: Locals love Dot’s Diner for a big, traditional breakfast, and we’d recommend Alpenglow or Folly for upscale dining.

-Where to stay: If you’re looking to pitch your tent, head a few miles east to Molly Stark State Park, where you’ll find a quiet, wooded campground with private sites and hot showers.
 After setting up camp or before heading out in the morning, be sure to hike to the top of Mt.
-Olga (a 1.5-mile loop) for stunning views of the surrounding mountains – sunrise from the fire tower is the best!
+Olga (a 1.5-mile loop) for stunning views of the surrounding mountains – sunrise from the fire tower is the best (2024 update: the fire tower is temporarily closed for repairs).

 If roughing it isn’t your thing, we recommend checking into the Wilmington Inn, which is located right on Main Street and very close to the Valley Trail if you want a short hike before setting out in the morning.
 A stay in this historic inn includes a full Vermont breakfast.